Smukanec/JARVIK_DevLab/README.md

 cd jarvik-devlab
 ```
 2. (optional) Create a virtual environment and activate it
-3. Make the `src` directory available on your `PYTHONPATH` or install the package when packaging becomes available
+3. Run `./install.sh` to install the package locally
+4. Run `./upgrade.sh` anytime to update to the newest release

 ### Basic usage
 ```python